 Support sustainability initiatives, such as ride-sharing, and promote a circular economy

-To maintain a leading position in the market and stay competitive, the automotive industry must be prepared to adapt and embrace sustainability trends.
-This is necessary to meet the expectations of environmentally conscious consumers and to contribute to both local and national government sustainability objectives.
+The automotive industry must be prepared to adapt and embrace these emerging trends to remain competitive and maintain a leading position in the market.
+This is necessary to meet the expectations of conscious consumers and contribute to local and national goals related to reducing impact.